The Doreen Befus Story Unit

 - Grasp the importance of seeing beyond diagnostic labels

-We provide a sample of historian Erika Dyck giving a biographical context to Doreen’s institutionalization below, but educators and students can find the whole set in Artefacts: Self-Guided 1 and Artefacts: Self-Guided 2.
+We provide a sample of historian Erika Dyck giving a biographical context to Doreen’s institutionalization below, but educators and students can find the whole set in Components: Self-Guided 1 and Components: Self-Guided 2.
 Transcription

-- Artefacts: Self-Guided 1 – Sterilization as Law & Practice – 45 minutes
+- Components: Self-Guided 1 – Sterilization as Law & Practice – 45 minutes

-- Artefact Evaluation: Self-Guided 2 – Doreen Befus Story – 30 minutes
+- Component Evaluation: Self-Guided 2 – Doreen Befus Story – 30 minutes

-- Artefact Evaluation: Sterilization Timeline – 30 minutes
+- Component Evaluation: Sterilization Timeline – 30 minutes

 This unit weaves together two connected storylines – the first of eugenics victim and disability activist Doreen Befus and the second of Alberta’s sterilization program, in place from the 1920s to the 1970s.
 A powerful and provocative set of components direct future mental health practitioners backwards through history to examine how medicine, science, and the law were utilized in particularly unjust ways in the service of “good” mental health.
 Students will learn how sexual sterilization law came to be seen as positive mental health policy to prevent “undesirable” children and “unfit” parents.
 Befus demonstrates the resilience and personal courage that is necessary to overcome a stigmatized medical diagnosis and medical label.
 It is through working with this kind of patient-centred material, and developing a capacity for respectful listening and ability to see beyond the limitations of labels, that the patient-practitioner partnerships that our community experts envision as an optimal practice model will emerge.